 - The investment banking division of UBS in connection with claims brought in California state court by private investors in Solidus Networks Inc. dba Pay By Touch;

 - A special committee of the KLA-Tencor board of directors in connection with an investigation of past stock option granting practices, and the special litigation committee of the KLA board in connection with related shareholder derivative litigation;

 - McKesson Corporation in connection with state and federal shareholder litigation arising from its 1999 restatement, including consolidated federal shareholder class action litigation, federal ERISA class action litigation and individual shareholder actions in multiple federal and state courts;

 - The CEO of a company involved in the computerized algorithmic trading of securities in connection with claims of theft and trade secret misappropriation;

 - A major investment bank in defense of a trade secret litigation arising from a contest for corporate control involving one of its clients; and

 - Golden Eagle Insurance Co. in connection with the seizure by the California Department of Insurance of more than $2 billion in assets and the related insurance insolvency proceedings in the San Francisco Superior Court.

-Mr. Miller received his Juris Doctor degree from the Boalt Hall School of Law (now UC Berkeley School of Law) in 1991.
+Mr. Miller received his Juris Doctor degree from the Boalt Hall School of Law (now UC Berkeley Law) in 1991.
 He graduated Order of Coif and served as an Associate Editor on the California Law Review.
 Mr. Miller graduated summa cum laude from Whitworth College in 1988 with a B.A. in Philosophy, where upon graduation he was awarded the President's Cup, Whitworth's highest academic honor.
 He is admitted to the California Bar.